octamap/vite-hls/README.md

 - [What is HLS?](https://en.wikipedia.org/wiki/HTTP_Live_Streaming)

 ## 🤝 Contributions
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-repo/vite-hls-plugin/issues).
+Feel free to check the [issues page](https://github.com/octamap/vite-hls/issues).

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).

----

-**Transform your video streaming experience today with Vite HLS Plugin!**